jasonong/jasonong/README.md

 I was an avid Ubuntu + netbook user till I switched to the Macbook Air.
 These days I code only on OSX with screen sessions.
 For text editing I toggle between Vim and Sublime Text 2.

 My design skills suck, thankfully Twitter bootstrap made front end look decent.
 I wouldn't profess to be a Javascript expert and have decent knowledge and experience using it.
-Most recently, I've been trying to use Ember.js for a project that I'm working on.
+Most recently, I've been trying out Ember.js for a project that I'm working on.
+I believe the future of mobile/web will be responsive interactions powered by heavy client-side frameworks and a solid api backend for data crunching.

 I'm currently working as a lead developer in Tailored Inc and am based in Palo Alto, California.
 Feel free to get in touch with me at <velvetpd@gmail.com> for anything pertaining rails.